User Intent and Your Content

 Is not enough optimising for keywords anymore, Search Strategies need to be adapted to a new scenario, where optimising content for different user intents is key to succeed in Organic Search.

 Changes in user intent and how Google try different ways to deliver the best result for such intent affects how your website pages perform.
 Your content strategy needs to be flexible and proactive enough, in order to cope with sudden changes that may arise for user’s behaviour, that may affect key areas of your business.

 If you notice areas of your website losing rankings and/or traffic, there is a stepped process you can run on your website to find out if you have a problem tied with user intent behind search queries.

-This process first step would consist on going through the areas affected, to then take a sample of pages from these affected areas and finally analyse those pages, comparing them with pages that are actually performing on Google’s front page for your pages targeted topics.
+This process first step would consist of going through the areas affected, to then take a sample of pages from these affected areas and finally analyse those pages, comparing them with pages that are actually performing on Google’s front page for your pages targeted topics.

-When comparing your pages with the competition you should check the three points below:
+When comparing your pages with the competition you should check the

 - Are you being too broad in your content targeting?